MNZS/showman/README.md

 <h3>INSTALLATION:</h3>

-Showman is written in bash and configured to run on either Debian or Arch Linux distributions.
+Showman is written in bash and configured to run on either Debian or Arch Linux.

 It is recommended, but not required, that the default installation path directory (/opt/showman) is mounted to an external drive and separate from the disk where the OS is installed.